MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Stack.md

 [gtk_stack_] get_transition_type
 --------------------------------

-Gets the type of animation that will be used for transitions between pages in *stack*.
+Gets the type of animation that will be used for transitions between pages in this stack.

-Returns: the current transition type of *stack*

-Since: 3.10

-    method gtk_stack_get_transition_type ( --> GtkStackTransitionType )
+    method gtk_stack_get_transition_type ( --> int32 )

 [gtk_stack_] get_transition_running
 -----------------------------------

-Returns whether the *stack* is currently in a transition from one page to another.

-Returns: `1` if the transition is currently running, `0` otherwise.
+Returns whether this stack is currently in a transition from one page to another. `1` if the transition is currently running, `0` otherwise.

-Since: 3.12

     method gtk_stack_get_transition_running ( --> Int )

 [gtk_stack_] set_interpolate_size
 ---------------------------------

-Sets whether or not *stack* will interpolate its size when changing the visible child.
-If the *interpolate-size* property is set to `1`, *stack* will interpolate its size between the current one and the one it'll take after changing the visible child, according to the set transition duration.
+Sets whether or not this stack will interpolate its size when changing the visible child.
+If the *$interpolate-size* property is set to `1`, this stack will interpolate its size between the current one and the one it'll take after changing the visible child, according to the set transition duration.

-Since: 3.18

-    method gtk_stack_set_interpolate_size ( Int $interpolate_size )
+    method gtk_stack_set_interpolate_size ( Bool $interpolate_size )

   * Int $interpolate_size; the new value

 [gtk_stack_] get_interpolate_size
 ---------------------------------

 Returns wether the **Gnome::Gtk3::Stack** is set up to interpolate between the sizes of children on page switch.

-Returns: `1` if child sizes are interpolated
+Returns: `1` if child sizes are interpolated, `0` otherwise.

-Since: 3.18

     method gtk_stack_get_interpolate_size ( --> Int )